Alternative-Evaluation-Trivia-King/TriviaKing/README.md

-# Trivia King - Wikipedia Search Engine </br> By Yehonatan Kidushim & Ofek Kachlon & Alon Azran
+# Trivia King - client-server application which will implement a trivia contest </br> By Yehonatan Kidushim & Ofek Kachlon & Alon Azran